-The Farm Bureau, Texas Cattle Raiser and Texas Wildlife Association coordinated a campaign to pass legislation that would confirm Texas landowners' "vested right" in water beneath their land and in essence entitle them to produce that water.
+The Farm Bureau, Texas and Southwestern Cattle Raisers and Texas Wildlife Association coordinated a campaign to pass legislation that would confirm Texas landowners' "vested right" in water beneath their land.
 The issue remains, how will this affect the ability of groundwater districts' to manage the dwindling supply for future generations and will this bring on a wave of legal battles.
 What passed is a confirmation of groundwater as a "real property right" which some argue already existed, and confirmation that groundwater districts have state support to continue to manage the resource (although three districts including the EAA were singled out not to be effected).
 More on SB 332